pauliacomi/pyGAPS/docs/manual/iast.rst

       Some models cannot be used for IAST calculations.
     - A PointIsotherm class, where the spreading pressure calculation will use interpolated data.

-The original pyIAST functions still exist, as :func:`~pygaps.calculations.iast.iast` and :func:`~pygaps.calculations.iast.reverse_iast`.
+The original pyIAST functions still exist, as :func:`~pygaps.characterisation.iast.iast` and :func:`~pygaps.characterisation.iast.reverse_iast`.
 They can be used to determine the adsorbed fraction of each adsorbate given their partial pressures, or vice-versa.

 To use: